steinerML/OpenCV-Training-Image-Blurring/README.md

-# OpenCV Training Image Blurring
+# OpenCV Training Image Blurring/Sharpening.

-An introduction to image blurring using OpenCV.
+An introduction to image blurring/sharpening using OpenCV.

 ## Contents :
 I have used 2D-convolution kernels and the OpenCV Computer Vision library to apply different blurring and sharpening techniques to an image.